-- first error 0.5% from total score

-- second error 1% from total score

-- third error elimination

-- a) if the bell is not sounded when an error of course is made, and the test requires the same movement to be repeated and the error is made again, the rider is only penalised once.
+- first error 0.5% from total score - second error 1% from total score - third error elimination - a) if the bell is not sounded when an error of course is made, and the test requires the same movement to be repeated and the error is made again, the rider is only penalised once.
 The Chief Judge must be aware of the effect of one movement on the next and where mirror images occur, in order to be prompt in notifying the competitor - b) if eliminated, if time permits and the type of event or competition is appropriate, the Chief Judge may invite the rider to continue the test to the end with the marks being awarded in the ordinary way.
 In such a case it is not necessary for the collective marks to be completed - c) the use of the rider's voice, referred to in rule 3.16, is not an Error of Course - d) it is not always necessary for a judge to ring the bell for an error of course.
 Below are instances that will and will not require the sounding of the bell.
 However, not all cases can be quoted and it is the Chief Judge who will decide to sound the bell.
 In deciding not to ring the bell the judge must consider the effect this will have on the rest of the test

-The Chief Judge WILL ring the bell:

-- when the rider enters the arena at the incorrect gait - when the rider turns right instead of left or vice versa - when the rider omits a movement - when a movement is the first of a mirror image and the competitor rides rising trot instead of sitting trot and vice versa and/or an incorrect circle size
+The Chief Judge WILL ring the bell: The Chief Judge need NOT ring the bell: when the rider enters the arena at the incorrect gait • when the final halt is at X instead of G or vice versa when the rider turns right instead of left or vice versa when the rider makes a transition not clearly at the marker when the rider omits a movement cantering up the centre line from A, the rider makes a pirouette at D instead of at L when a movement is the first of a mirror image and the competitor rides rising trot instead of sitting trot and vice versa and/or an incorrect circle size the rider does rising trot instead of sitting trot or vice versa in a non-mirrored movement